Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Data Mapping.
 - [x] Identity Resolution.

 ### A customer has a Master Customer table from their CRM to ingest into Data Cloud.
-The table contains a name and primary email address, along with other personally Identifiable information (PII).
+The table contains a name and primary email address, along with other personally identifiable information (PII).
 How should the fields be mapped to support identity resolution?

 - [ ] Create a new custom object with fields that directly match the incoming table.
 - [ ] Map all fields to the Customer object.
-- [x] Map name to the Individual object and email address to the Contact Phone Email object.
+- [x] Map name to the Individual object and email address to the Contact Point Email object.
 - [ ] Map all fields to the Individual object, adding a custom field for the email address.

 ### A customer wants to use the transactional data from their data warehouse in Data Cloud.
 They are only able to export the data via an SFTP site.
 How should the file be brought into Data Cloud?